History of OBPD

 In 1978, the Police Department moved to its current location at the corner of Rt.
 516 and Cottrell Road, where it carries out the Law Enforcement Mission.

 Today's Police Department is a far cry from 1942 when the department was limited to arrests of disorderly persons and occasional traffic violators.
-However, while times have changed and the Township population has increased from 5,000 to over 65,000, the aim of the Police Department remains the same -- to protect and serve the citizens of Old Bridge Township.
+However, while times have changed and the Township population has increased from 5,000 to over 65,000, the mission of the Police Department remains the same -- to protect and serve the citizens of Old Bridge Township.

 Retired List of Officers by Rank